Trinity site, Tularosa Basin,

 TYPE 3.

-Due to the glass-like composition of Trinitite and its fragility (specimens are usually
+Due to the glass-like composition of

-less than 1/2" thick), much of the Trinitite was broken into small pieces during the
+of the Trinitite was broken into small pieces during the collecting process.
+The

-specimens have lumpy, convoluted, sand included, or otherwise irregular surfaces.
+have lumpy, convoluted, sand included, or otherwise irregular surfaces.
 The

 glassy, light olive green Trinitite has a "frothy", more gas-filled texture.